textlint/textlint/docs/filter-rule.md

 textlint's filter rule should use `textlint-filter-rule-` prefix.

-e.g.) `textlint-filter-rule-comments`
+For example, filtering by comment rule is `textlint-filter-rule-comments`.

-textlint user use it following:
+textlint user use it by setting following:

 ```json
 {